tjohnston-softdev/python-study-notes/chapters/16-modules.md

 ## Introduction
 * A module is a library of code.
 * Contains properties and functions you may want to include when writing a program.
-* To require a file similar to in Node JS, use the 'import' statement.
+* To require a file similar to in Node JS, use the `import` statement.
 	* eg. `import moduleName`

 ## Usage Syntax